denoland/fresh/docs/getting-started/adding-interactivity.md

 encapsulate a single island component.
 The name of the module should be the [pascal case][pascal-case] or [kebab case][kebab-case] name of the island component.
 For example a counter component would be defined in the file `islands/Counter.tsx`.
-A buy now button would be defined in the file `islands/BuyNowButton.tsx`.
+A buy now button could be defined in the file `islands/buy-now-button.tsx`.

 Here is an example of an island component that counts down to a specific time.